A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing

-Unlike other more complex machine learning models, decision trees and nearest neighbors provide a transparent and intuitive framework for understanding their predictions, making them particularly suitable for applications where explanation and understanding are critical.

-Our study places a strong emphasis on practical experimentation and application within the context of A/B testing and network interference.
-By employing multiple synthetic and real-world experiments, including an extensive large-scale test on Instagram involving 1-2 million users, we validate the efficacy of our approach.
-Notably, we show that our approach can outperform conventional methods, such as design-based cluster randomization and fractional $q$ neighborhood exposure mapping.
-A central feature of our approach is the integration of causal network motifs and transparent machine learning algorithms (decision trees and nearest neighbors).
-This combination is crucial as it enhances clarity and interpretability of A/B testing results when accounting for network interference, the elements that are indispensable in business decision-making processes especially in the context of online platforms.
+Our approach offers an interpretable framework to understand patterns of interference and improve estimation.
+Additionally, we provide theoretical guidelines to balance bias and variance when designing exposure mapping specification algorithms.
+Empirically, we tested our methods in both synthetic and real-world settings, demonstrating that our approach can reduce bias more effectively than standalone cluster randomization or fractional $q$ neighborhood exposure mapping.